 The main hub of the city is the inner harbour which is a spectacular setting for a city centre.
 The bustling waterfront is full of boats and seaplanes and several grand buildings line the harbour, including the Fairmont Empress and the Parliament building.

-Victoria is ideal for not only weekend escapes, but also for longer trips as well.
+Victoria is ideal for not only weekend escapes but also included in longer trips, such as our Vancouver Island Road Trip Itinerary.
 Whether you have just 2 days to explore, or an entire week, you will find lots of awesome things to do in this fabulous city.

 Disclaimer – This post may contain affiliate links, meaning we receive a small commission if you make a purchase at NO extra cost to you.
 This will never impact our reviews and we only recommend products and services we firmly believe in.